haslo/devin_blockchain/protocol.md

 Batch transactions can support different rollback mechanisms (or explicit lack thereof).

-### Signing

-_R_ and _S_ are used for ECDSA signatures.
+## Signatures

+ECDSA signatures are used, like for ETH.
+Details to follow.

 ## Node Communication Protocol

-This document outlines the protocol for inter-node communication within the blockchain network.
-The protocol is designed to be simple, extensible, and JSON-based to facilitate easy parsing and generation by nodes written in any language that supports JSON.
+The inter-node protocol is designed to be simple, extensible, and JSON-based to facilitate easy parsing and generation.
+Nodes can be written in any language that supports JSON.

 ### Message Types

+These message types must be supported:

+* `block_broadcast`
+* `transaction_broadcast`
+* `find_nodes`
+* `propagate_nodes`
+s
 #### Block Broadcast

 When a new block is mined, it is broadcast to all nodes in the network using the following message format: